PAVITRAPOTNURU/project1/README.md

 Technologies Used:

-Java 1.8
+Java 1.8,
-MySQL
-Hibernate
-HTML,CSS and JavaScript
-JSP
-JDBC
-JUnit4
+MySQL,
+Hibernate,
+HTML,CSS,JavaScript
+JSP,
+JDBC,
+JUnit4.

 Features:

-List of features ready and TODOs for future development Users can submit reimbursement requests.
+1.List of features ready and TODOs for future development

+2.Users can submit reimbursement requests.

-Users can view the status of previously submitted requests.
+3.Users can view the status of previously submitted requests.

-Users and Administrators can view their profile.
+4.Users and Administrators can view their profile.

-Users and Administrators can update their profile.
+5.Users and Administrators can update their profile.

-Administrators can approve or deny pending requests.
+6.Administrators can approve or deny pending requests.

-Administrators can view all employees.
+7.Administrators can view all employees.

 Usage

 Run maven build.

 Run the war file in tomcat server.